List of most massive stars: Complications with distance and obscuring clouds

 Since massive stars are rare, astronomers must look very far from Earth to find them.
 All the listed stars are many thousands of light years away making their light especially faint, which makes measurements difficult.
-In addition to being far away, many stars of such extreme mass are surrounded by clouds of outflowing gas created by extremely powerful stellar winds; the surrounding gas interferes with the already difficult-to-obtain measurements of stellar temperatures and brightnesses, which greatly complicates the issue of estimating internal chemical compositions and structures.
-(Note: For some methods, for any one temperature or brightness, different chemical composition indicates a different estimate for stellar mass.)
+In addition to being far away, many stars of such extreme mass are surrounded by clouds of outflowing gas created by extremely powerful stellar winds.
+This outflow obscures the stars, making it difficult to determine the physical properties of the star needed to calculate its mass: The surrounding gas interferes with the already difficult-to-obtain measurements of stellar temperatures and brightness, which greatly complicates the issue of estimating internal chemical compositions and structures.
+(Note: For methods that involve modelling the a star's internal dynamics, different chemical composition indicates a different estimate for stellar mass for any one measured temperature and / or brightness.)

-This obscuration leads to difficulties in determining the parameters needed to calculate the star's mass.

 Eta Carinae is the bright spot hidden in the double-lobed dust cloud.
 It is the most massive star that has a Bayer designation.
 It was only discovered to be (at least) two stars in the past few decades.

 Both the obscuring clouds and the great distances also make it difficult to judge whether the star is just a single supermassive object or, instead, a multiple star system.
 A number of the "stars" listed below may actually be two or more companions orbiting too closely for our telescopes to distinguish, each star possibly being massive in itself but not necessarily "supermassive" to either be on this list, or near the top of it.

 And certainly other combinations are possible – for example a supermassive star with one or more smaller companions or more than one giant star – but without being able to clearly see inside the surrounding cloud, it is difficult to know what kind of object is actually generating the bright point of light seen from the Earth.

 More globally, statistics on stellar populations seem to indicate that the upper mass limit is in the 120-solar-mass range, so any mass estimate above this range is suspect.